-When you’re designing your legal practice management automation, you likely have questions about more complex workflows.
-This is especially true if your law office or department deals with different practicing areas.
+When you’re choosing your legal case management system, you likely have questions about how to reflect more complex workflows.
+This is especially true if your law office or department deals with different practice areas.

 It’s becoming increasingly common for legal practices to work across multiple practicing groups.
 Your software needs to reflect this modern way of working and allow for communication between multiple departments.

 If you’re using Legalboards as your agile legal management platform, your boards can interact with each other.
 This allows different teams to collaborate on specific tasks across departments and offices.

 In this article, we’ll discuss some example use cases for how a legal case management system can help multidisciplinary firms with their billing and contracts.

 Example Use: Legal Billing

 It goes without saying that legal billing is an integral part of your workload.
 However, without the correct processes in place, it can be time-consuming.
 Even worse, the time spent billing is not itself classed as billable hours.
 Because of this, it’s important to create a smooth process for billing, invoicing, and collecting payments.

 First, in order to bill for your time fairly, you need to have an accurate idea of how much time you’ve spent on an individual client.
 This can be done by memory but is made much easier with legal case management software.
 With time tracking tools, you can ensure you’re accurately keeping track of all the time spent on a client’s case.

 You can automatically track the billable hours on your phone or desktop, so you don’t have to rely on your memory.
 You can be confident that the time spent on client work is correctly allocated.